 Beginner Piano Books for Kids

-Rote repetition kills enthusiasm.
+It's not so much the book, but how you use it that determines success: rote repetition kills enthusiasm.
 A steady diet of this fake music will kill a kid's interest in the piano very quickly.
-Yet there are many teachers, actually, most, use ONLY these texts to attempt to interest kids in the piano.
+Yet there are many teachers, actually, most, use ONLY these piano books to attempt to interest kids in the piano.

 What Work Should Be Assigned?